-I spent the morning dusting Hawthorne down to his nostrils, tapping out quick versions of Mary Had a Little Lamb on the cash register keys, realigning the spines of books, repeating facts over and over in my head.
-The dates were the hardest, and I felt like I was sitting at a blue metal chair in history class the morning of a quiz.
-"Nathaniel Hawthorne, 1804," I whispered to myself.
+I spent the morning dusting Hawthorne down to his nostrils, tapping out quick versions of Mary Had a Little Lamb on the cash register keys, realigning the spines of books, repeating facts over and over.
+The dates were the hardest, and I felt like I was sitting at a blue plastic chair in history class the morning of a quiz.
+"Nathaniel Hawthorne, 1804," I whispered.
 "Louisa May Alcott, 1832.
 Margaret Sidney, 1844."
 At ten to noon, a family of four entered the Visitor's Center.

 "Welcome to The Wayside!"
-I nearly shouted, standing up, and they all jumped, looking at me as if I were one of the statues just come to life.
+I shouted as I stood up, and they all jumped like I was one of the statues just come to life.
 "Would you like a tour?"
 I asked.
 "I'm your tour guide, May."
 "Um, yes," the father mumbled.
 "A tour."

 "It will begin in ten minutes," I said, slumping back into my chair, trying to quell my nerves.
-The little boy of the family started throwing fake punches at Nathaniel Hawthorne's creamy white leg and the little girl tugged on her mother's dress, asking when exactly they were getting ice cream.
+The little boy of the family started throwing fake punches at Nathaniel Hawthorne's creamy white leg and the little girl tugged on her mother's dress, asking when they were getting ice cream.

 I knew this type.
-After only a few weeks, I had discovered that there were two main categories of tourists: those who were interested, and those who were not, though there were gray areas between.
+There were two main categories of tourists: those who were interested, and those who were not.
 The interested ones were mainly writers wielding notebooks and pens, or English professors in earth-tone scarves.
-Then there were the habitual tourists, half-interested, like someone trying to collect the whole set just to have the whole set, who figured while we're here... who took pictures in front of the house as proof.
-Then there were the family members these tourists forced along, who dragged their feet and who glanced at their watches, who pretended to punch Nathaniel Hawthorne and who asked when exactly they were going for ice cream, who yawned yawns so long and wide you could almost see into the depths of their stomachs.
+Then there were those just trying to collect the whole set just to have the whole set, who figured while we're here... who took pictures in front of the house as proof.
+The family members these tourists forced along dragged their feet and yawned long yawns and glanced at their watches.
+They pretended to punch Nathaniel Hawthorne and asked when, exactly, they were going for ice cream.

 I did about as well on my first tour as I should have expected.
-Walking up the steep steps to the highest point in the house, the Sky Parlor as Hawthorne had called it, the mother complained, "But I thought Hawthorne's furniture would be here!"
+As we walked up the steep steps to the highest point in the house, the Sky Parlor as Hawthorne had called it, the mother complained, "But none of this is even Hawthorne's furniture?"
 James trailed behind us, watching how I fared.

-"The Five Little Peppers was a popular book as well," I said, entering the last, dark room.
-I had never read The Five Little Peppers, the book by the children's author, had never cared to, had never even heard of it until I'd become a Wayside employee.
-"But, luckily, we've just arrived in a room with Hawthorne's actual writing desk," I continued hopefully.
-"This is one of the few pieces of his furniture that The Wayside still contains."
+"Well, it's Margaret Sidney's stuff, at least," I said as we entered the last dark room.
+"You can't underestimate the popularity of The Five Little Peppers."
+Margaret Sidney was the children's author who'd lived here-I'd never even heard of her until I'd become a Wayside employee.
+"But, luckily, we've just arrived in a room with Hawthorne's actual writing desk," I said.

 The woman was out of breath, wiping her brow with the neck of her dress.
-The children were slumped over, the little boy scuffing his feet along the floor.
+The children were slumped, the little boy scuffing his feet along the floor.
 I faltered, thought of what James would do now.

 "Imagine him standing there!"
 I exclaimed.
-"His back to the world!
+"Alone!
+His back to the world!
 To society!
 To everyone and everything he knew!
-Imagine him trying to come up with the first great sentence, that first classic line, of his classic book The Scarlet Letter!"
+Imagine him trying to come up with the first great sentence, that first line, of The Scarlet Letter!"

 It didn't have the same effect as when James did it.
 It was both too much and not enough.
 My eyes sat back in my sockets.
 My smile had flat-lined with the alarm clock that morning.
-The woman's eyes widened slightly, and I knew she was catching herself from rolling them.
+The woman's eyes widened slightly, and I knew she was trying not to roll them.

-"I can't even see the desk," said the little girl who had barely looked up during the entire tour, and who even now seemed to be looking at the floor.
+"I can't even see the desk," said the girl who had barely looked up during the entire tour, and who even now was looking at the floor.

-As it turned out, none of them could see the desk, as it was right around a small corner, its back to a window where the shade was tightly drawn.
+As it turned out, they couldn't see the desk, as it was around a small corner, its back to a window where the shade was tightly drawn.